NSF CyberAICorps Scholarship for Service (CyberAI SFS)

 Award Information

-The SFS Scholarship award supports up to three years of stipends, tuition, and allowances for students in the general area of cybersecurity.
-The scholarships provide academic year stipends of $27,000 per year for undergraduate students and $37,000 per year for graduate students.
-In addition, SFS scholarships cover expenses normally incurred by full-time students in the institution, including tuition and education-related fees (does not include items such as meal plans, housing, or parking); and a professional allowance of $6,000 per academic year for SFS Job Fairs and other travel, conferences, research materials, books and supplies including a one-time purchase of a laptop, professional training and certifications, etc. These shall be included in the budget under Participant Support costs.
+- Scholarships provide academic year stipends of $27,000 per year for undergraduate students and $37,000 per year for graduate students.
+CyberAI SFS scholarships cover expenses normally incurred by full-time students at the institution, including tuition and mandatory education-related fees.
+They do not cover items such as meal plans, housing, or parking.
+Each student also gets a professional allowance of $6,000 per academic year for participation in job fairs, other travel, conference fees, research materials, books, and supplies, including a one-time laptop purchase, professional training, certifications, etc. Funding for students' stipends, tuition, and education-related fees, and student professional allowances must be listed as Participant Support Costs.

 Review Criteria